SnailUsbs/Minecraft-Webfishing/README.md

 # FUTURE UPDATES:
 The mod started to corrupt towards the end, and no matter what I tried I couldn't get it to work.
-It was already finished when the issues started happening I'm going to have to rebuild the mod from scratch for future updates, which will include:
+It was already finished the first version of the mod when the issues started happening, so I went ahead and published that version.
+I'm going to have to rebuild the mod from scratch for future updates, which will include:

 - Custom medium and large private islands
 - More fish and loot